mongodb/specifications/source/ocsp-support/ocsp-support.rst

 OCSP Caching and the optional test to ensure that the driver’s TLS library supports non-stapled OCSP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The “Optional test to ensure that the driver’s TLS library supports non-stapled OCSP” is complicated by the fact that OCSP allows the client to `cache the OCSP responses <https://tools.ietf.org/html/rfc5019#section-6.1>`__, so clearing an OCSP cache may be needed in order to force the TLS library
+The "Optional test to ensure that the driver’s TLS library supports non-stapled OCSP" is complicated by the fact that OCSP allows the client to `cache the OCSP responses <https://tools.ietf.org/html/rfc5019#section-6.1>`__, so clearing an OCSP cache may be needed in order to force the TLS library